Watudube/Project-SLFW/documentation/README.md

 This README informs developers on how to use pandoc to create .md files from the .docx project documents.

-# Requirements
+# Updating the project documentation:

+## Requirements:

 Install pandoc on your system. https://pandoc.org

-# Warning to write access users of this folder.
+## Warning to write access users of this folder:

 Leave underline.lua alone, it's for converting .docx to .md

+## Transfer Living Documents

+Transfer the project's living .docx documents from the shared onedrive to the "documentation" folder in the repo.
+This would include:

+- 'Design Document.docx'
+- 'Project Management.docx'

-# Converting from .docx to .md:
+## Converting from .docx to .md:

 When converting .docx to .md, use the following terminal commands (make sure you're in the working directory where the .docx and underline.lua is located):